ferrous-systems/rust-exercises/exercise-book/src/async-chat/implementing_a_client.md

 ```

 1. Here we split `TcpStream` into read and write halves.
+2. We create a stream of lines for the socket.
-2. We create a stream of lines for both the socket and stdin.
+2. We create a stream of lines for stdin.
-3. In the main select loop, we print the lines we receive from the server and send the lines we read from the console.
+4. In the main select loop, we print the lines we receive from the server and send the lines we read from the console.